splunk/addonfactory-ucc-generator/docs/entity/components.md

 2. LENGTH which allows for an index name to have of 1 to 80 characters.

 `endpointUrl` for that entity is `data/indexes?search=isInternal=0+disabled=0`

+During the build process, new index field will be converted to a full [definition](https://github.com/splunk/addonfactory-ucc-generator/blob/main/splunk_add_on_ucc_framework/entity/index_entity.py#L23:) and saved in the globalConfig in the output directory.

 ## `Custom`